fredericojesus/eatmeup/README.md

-# East Me Up, an App using the MEAN stack + Gulp + Angular Material
+# eatmeup, an App using the MEAN stack + Gulp + Angular Material

 ### Getting up and running